serialseb/serialseb.github.com/_posts/2016/2016-03-01-vest-testing-aggregates.md

 Our aggregates were classes, with public methods on them, generating events which projected current state in internal private fields.

-Commands were responsible for de-duping, ensuring idemptotency, and calling those methods.
+Commands were responsible for de-duping, ensuring idempotency, and calling those methods.

 Event streams collected the various results of the method calls triggered by the commands.